You might be receiving emails from PostmanSG from various government agencies. Our email address is [email protected]

 We will not ask you to transfer money through SMS and email.
 Please ignore the messages if any government agency asks you to provide your bank details or transfer money to an account.
 Payment should be done via the government agency's portal.
-When in doubt, you should check with the agency who sent you the message to confirm the authenticity before any action.
+When in doubt, you should check with the agency that sent you the message to confirm the authenticity before any action.

-Postman is a mass messaging service for the Singapore government.
+PostmanSG is a multichannel mass messaging service for the Singapore government.

-3. Password protected email (for sensitive info)
+These channels are available: 1.
+SMS 2.
+Email 3.
+Password protected email (for sensitive info) 4.
+Telegram bot

-Emails: Agencies have a reply-to email address set-up with Postman.gov.sg when they send their emails through postman.gov.sg.
+Emails: Agencies have a reply-to email address set-up with PostmanSG when they send their emails through PostmanSG.
 You can click on

 It is possible that the recipient has changed his or her phone number or email address and thus the message was sent to you by mistake.
 Please inform the agency so they can reach out to the right person using their backup contact information especially if you think the message is important for the recipient.

 It is possible that scammers have gotten your contact information and try to impersonate the government.
 Members of the Public (MOP) can submit a report to the Singapore Police Force (SPF).
 Check out scamalert.sg for more information on how to determine whether or not the message is a scam.